ARM-software/arm-trusted-firmware/docs/user-guide.md

     AArch64 and facilitates the loading of `SP_MIN` and BL33 as AArch32 executable
     images.

+*   `LDFLAGS`: Extra user options appended to the linkers' command line in addition to the one set by the build system.

 *   `LOAD_IMAGE_V2`: Boolean option to enable support for new version (v2) of image loading, which provides more flexibility and scalability around what images are loaded and executed during boot.
 Default is 0.